nikolaybutnik/opencv-notebook/README.md

 <br>

 Flip a 2D array (image) around vertical, horizontal, or both axes.

-This method accepts two required and one optional parameters:

 - `src`: input image.
 - `flipCode`: this flag specifies how to flip the image.
 The following options are available: